Bent Glass Coffee Tables

 This white infused model is gorgeous.
 I enjoy having the color inside the glass as it makes it easier to see the piece.
 In this living room it goes great with the thick rug and storage shelving.

-The thought that comes to mind is simple and elegant.
-The focus here is the animal print rug and this furnishing does not draw the human eye away from that.
+The thought comes to mind is simple and elegant.
+The focus here is the animal print rug, and this furnishing does not draw the human eye away from that.

 How very interesting that this contemporary coffee table uses a round chrome ball as a leg.
 I like how it breaks up the room more introducing a new element and color to the center of the space.
 This is a large format piece so make sure there is ample space for a piece this size.